Establishing an open source policy: The first step to legal protection

 open output/policy/license-allowlist.md

-- Ensure that the appropriate classification is applied for our deployment method
+- Ensure the appropriate classification is applied for your distribution method.

-- Verify that the license you are actually using is included in the list
+- Verify that the licenses you actually use are included in the list.

-- Add items or modify conditions as needed
+- Add items or adjust conditions as needed.

 Step 7.
-Check completion confirmation checklist Check the checklist item by item in section 5 below.
+Go through the completion checklist Check the checklist item by item in section 5 below.

-When the practice is completed successfully The files below are created.
+When the exercise completes successfully, the files below are created.

 output/policy/oss-policy.mdoutput/policy/license-allowlist.md

-- Acceptable scope and restrictions on open source use
+- The acceptable scope of, and restrictions on, open source use

 - Procedures for fulfilling license obligations